If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 Number one is that the sugar industry is not subsidized.

-The only guarantee that the sugar industry has that they can sell their product is that they can sell all their product before imports can come in and take over.
+The only guarantee that the sugar industry has that they can sell their product is that they can sell all of their product before imports can come in and take over.

-No sugar in soft drinks in this country.
+There's no sugar in soft drinks in this country.

 You can find them in Brazil and South America.

-Well, wait Well, wait a minute.
+Well, wait a minute.

 Wait a minute.

-Nonetheless, it is a sub it's a subsidy.
+Nonetheless, it's a subsidy.

-Okay, thanks a lot, Henry, for calling in.
+Thanks a lot, Henry, for calling in.

 Let's go to Chris from Maine.